Identity & Culture·11 min read

 If this feels familiar, you are not imagining it.
 And the research shows you are far from alone.

-Loneliness among expatriates is not common.
+Loneliness among expatriates is not just common.
 It is the norm.
-A 2022-2023 study published in ScienceDirect found that 77.3% of expatriates experienced loneliness, compared to 46.9% of people who stayed in their home countries.
-Of those expatriates, 73.85% were women.
+A 2022-2023 study published in ScienceDirect found that 77.3% of expatriates experienced loneliness, compared to just 46.9% of people who stayed in their home countries.
+The majority of those expatriates (73.85%) were women.

-The mental health toll shows up in the data.
+The mental health consequences are measurable.
 Among Latina immigrant women studied by PMC, 29% reported moderate to severe depression and 32% reported moderate to severe anxiety.
-For refugee and asylum-seeking mothers, postpartum depression rates reach 22.5%, well above the general population.
+For refugee and asylum-seeking mothers, postpartum depression rates reach 22.5%, significantly higher than the general population.

 And the stressors most strongly associated with depression?
 General perceived stress, immigration-related stress, and, perhaps most telling, social isolation.